github-education-resources/Student-Developer-Pack-Current-Partners-FAQ/SDP-changelog.md

 _________
 July 19, 2024
 ### Deprecated
-_Note that this period of Deprecation is due to an internal delay.
+_Note that this period of deprecation is due to an internal delay.
 Support for offers may have been rescinded earlier than this date.
 Please contact the partnerships team with questions._

 MNX.io was removed from the SDP.